|

 Despite the title’s implications, “Shaved C*nt” is kind

-which then ends without warning.“ Oklahoma Township”
+ends without warning.“ Oklahoma Township” isn’t much

-have some redeeming qualities.
-“Sayonara” features a
+some redeeming qualities.
+“Sayonara” features a wack

-wack and dirty solo that sounds like your brain achieving
+and dirty solo that sounds like your brain achieving

 virtual satori after a huge bonghit.
 And both “Gratitude”